taurushq-io/private-CMTAT-aztec/README.md

 ## Introduction

-Aztec is a privacy-focused Layer 2 solution built on Ethereum that enables confidential transactions using Zero-Knowledge Proofs (ZKPs).
+[Aztec](https://aztec.network/) is a privacy-focused Layer 2 solution built on Ethereum that enables confidential transactions using Zero-Knowledge Proofs (ZKPs).
 By using Aztec, we can ensure that sensitive data, such as transaction details, remain private.
-CMTAT is an open standard security token  designed to facilitate the tokenization of digital assets, ensuring both regulatory compliance and extended functionalities.
+[CMTAT](https://github.com/CMTA/CMTAT?tab=readme-ov-file) is a framework enabling the tokenization of securities in compliance with Swiss law.
 With the integration of Aztec, this project allows institutions to fully adopt the CMTAT standard while maintaining confidentiality in their transactions.
 In this repository, we implement a fully functional private CMTAT prototype, where transactions are private for users, while issuers retain the ability to audit and monitor the activity to ensure compliance.
 This represents a significant step forward, as it allows institutions to participate in tokenized markets without exposing their confidential data, addressing one of the main limitations of using public blockchains such as Ethereum.

 ## Table of Contents